yoss0902/yoss-git-1/README.md

 # yoss-git-1

 changing the file
-tassika why to do balagan
+yassika why to do balagan
 making change after add